Xcelirate/wireguard_monitor/README.md

    - If handshake was ≤30 seconds ago → "connected"
    - If handshake was 31-130 seconds ago → "disconnected"
    - If handshake was >130 seconds ago → not shown
-5. Status changes are logged to stdout as JSON
+5. Status changes are logged to syslog as JSON
 6. Current status is available via `/raw` endpoint

 ## Troubleshooting